8 Tips and Tricks for Healthier and Stronger Nails

 Why are my nails so brittle?

-- Using harsh cleaning products without wearing gloves (for example, while washing the dishes)
+- Using harsh cleaning products without wearing gloves.

 - Bathing or washing hands in hot water